Why we located here. A Creative Community of Communities!

 Sadly, Hedonisia was destroyed by the Kilauea volcanic eruption in May 2018.

 The community in Hawaii is now closed until we can return and rebuild.
-With that goal in mind, we have set up a Rebirth Hedonisia Community 2.0 Crowdfund Campaign.
+With that goal in mind, we have set up a Rebirth Hedonisia Eco-Community Crowdfund Campaign.